Staff, Advisors & Consultants

 Mamadou is based in InterMedia’s Washington D.C. headquarters.

-As a senior research associate, Charles is responsible for project management, including developing quantitative and qualitative research instruments and producing high quality client reports; he also provides input for new business initiatives.
+As a senior research associate and consultant, Charles is responsible for project management, including developing quantitative and qualitative research instruments and producing high quality client reports; he also provides input for new business initiatives.
 Charles is currently working on InterMedia’s Financial Inclusion Insights (FII) Program on behalf of the Bill & Melinda Gates Foundation.
 FII aims to fill knowledge gaps for financial inclusion stakeholders by providing fundamental data about trends in access and use of digital financial services through rigorous, nationally representative surveys and targeted qualitative research studies in eight countries.
 Charles’ focus is on FII’s African countries, including Kenya, Nigeria, Tanzania and Uganda.
 His recent survey management work in Tanzania included a mobile money network interoperability study.

 Charles has extensive experience in data processing and analysis, consumer insights formulation, client reporting and presentation development for both quantitative and qualitative studies.
 He has over six years of market research experience and has managed research projects for various clients in multiple African countries.
 Prior to joining InterMedia, Charles served as the market research executive at Kenya Airways Limited, a leading African airline.
 He has also worked as a research executive at Millward Brown (East Africa), a global advertising, marketing communications, media, digital and brand equity research company.